anyscale/onboarding/README.md

 This command creates a project on Anyscale and ties it to this directory.

 * `anyscale init` to turn this directory into an Anyscale project

-### Build Config Creation

-Running this script uses the Anyscale SDK to create an App Config on Anyscale.
-This App Config is a definition of an environment on Anyscale in which to run a distributed application.

-* `python build_app_config.py`

-Note: This command takes several minutes to complete.
-Go to the anyscale UI to see your progress.
-If you have already run this command, then it will error out because the App Config already exists.

 ### Run the program